 - Remember you are not to blame.

-- Look after yourself, make sure you rest and eat a good balanced diet.
-Do things, activities that help you to relax.
+- Look after yourself physically, make sure you rest and eat a good balanced diet.
+Sleep is important as is taking time to seek help and support.

 - Know your limitations and what you can do both physically and emotionally.